MaraimElbadri/scipy-lecture-notes/advanced/scikit-learn/index.rst

 features mentioned earlier.

-The information about the class of each observation is stored in the target attribute of the dataset.
+The class of each observation is stored in the target attribute of the dataset.
 This is an integer 1D array of length ``n_samples``:

     >>> iris.target.shape
     (150,)